|10.16.2015||Fall Break Program (2015)|

 Tropical Reforestation: A Spring Break Service-Learning ExperienceUndergraduate, Graduate / Spring / Warnell School of Forestry & Natural Resources

-Students will learn and apply GPS and GIS skills, spending their spring break in the Cloud Forest region of Costa Rica learning about forest nursery management and tropical reforestation, and conduct field assessments trees planted as part of UGA Costa Rica's Carbon Offset reforestation program.
-This reforestation program is very important and plays a vital role in increasing forest habitat and connectivity in the Bellbird Biological Corridor, in addition to the carbon sequestration objectives.
-This monitoring program is essential for independent certification of the Carbon Offset initiative, and contributes valuable data to help assess the effectiveness of the program.
+Students will spend their spring break in the Cloud Forest region of Costa Rica learning about forest nursery management and tropical reforestation, and conduct field assessments trees planted as part of UGA Costa Rica's Carbon Offset reforestation program.
+This reforestation program is very important and plays a vital role in increasing forest habitat and connectivity in the Bellbird Biological Corridor.
+This monitoring program is essential and contributes valuable data to help assess the success and effectiveness of the tree planting program.